 Credit is granted for course work completed at regionally accredited colleges and universities and that apply to the student's academic program at HCC.
-Faculty, along with the dean of instruction and the registrar, may review courses taken more than ten years ago.
+Faculty, along with the Dean of Instruction and the registrar, may review courses taken more than ten years ago.
 Credit for courses accepted from other institutions satisfy HCC's graduation requirements.
 The course grades, however, are not calculated in the grade point average at HCC.
 For students transferring from any University of Maryland system institution, all applicable general education coursework with a grade of "D" or above will be accepted in transfer.
+The only exception to this is for ENG-101 (or its equivalency), which if taken Fall, 2017 or after, requires a grade of "C" or better.
 For program requirements, grades of "D" will be accepted only if the grade point average for the block of courses is 2.0 or higher.
 HCC will convert courses taken at institutions that operate on the quarter system to semester hours.
 Quarter hours are multiplied by 2/3 to equal semester hours.